 - Breast tenderness

 - Increased spots or acne

-- Loss of sex drive (53% of our reviewers stated this as a side effect)
+- Change in sex drive (53% of our reviewers stated a reduction in sex drive as a side effect)

 For further information on side effects and risks, see our complete guide and reviews of the contraceptive implant.
 The statistics quoted in this blog were up to date at the time of writing but may change as more of you leave reviews!

 Family Planning Association (FPA)